‘Drive It Day’ 2018

 If you want to organise a day locally, it is possible to download the poster and add your own text to advertise the event.
 Click the poster image to download a copy.

 If you do take part in a Drive it Day activity, please let us have your photos for inclusion on the website, together with details of Mayflowers attending.
-Also, ‘Classic Car Weekly’ is asking for photos of your car, out and about on Drive It Day; their e-mail address is email@example.com.
+Also, ‘Classic Car Weekly’ is asking for photos of your car, out and about on Drive It Day; their e-mail address for submitting photos to is firstname.lastname@example.org.

 Rob Davies and Paul Burgess